 Research of the Knowledge-Based Systems (KBS) group focuses on methods and algorithms for controlling embedded agents to acquire, reason in, and maintain symbolic knowledge about the world to achieve purposeful and goal-directed behavior in the current context, and do so by computation on-line and on-board the agents.
 We call Embedded Knowledge-Based Systems (EKBSs) the resulting control systems.
 Autonomous robots are typical agents considered here, but pure software agents are of interest, too.
 At least some of the respective knowledge must be symbolic in order to be inspectable and communicable.
-Regarding environment sensing, the focus is on 3D sensor data, such as point clouds, and on methods and algorithms for efficient handling and semantic interpretation.
+Regarding environment sensing, the focus is on 3D sensor data, such as point clouds, voxel grids or 3D triangle meshes, and on methods and algorithms for efficient handling and semantic interpretation.

 In quite a few projects world-wide, 3D Mapping technology has been used for documenting historical buildings – typically involving a massive amount of time and person power for both the data capture and their processing for public access (if that is granted at all).
 This can be afforded for eminent buildings like the Pantheon in Rome or the Cologne Cathedral; it is prohibitive for the many thousands of listed historic buildings constituting the cultural heritage of a whole region.
 3DInOs was a study for developing and exemplifying a concept how to document historical buildings in a level of detail satisfying art historians’ needs and involving much limited cost for capturing, processing, and archiving the data, owing to the automatization and standardization of many of the processes and data formats involved.